puregrid-io/docs/content/index.md

 - Simple and consistent API, which is declarative (controlled and props driven), rather than imperative with mostly internal state.
 - Lightweight and performant.
 Our Javascript _and_ CSS is around 36kb minified (including tree-shakable optional extras) while "industry leaders" are in the 1-2 **megabyte** range for the JavaScript only.
-- Other datagrids which support lots of frameworks use `ReactDOM.render` to render each cell individually with a significant performance penalty and loss of React Context such as your theme settings.
+- Other datagrids which support lots of frameworks use `ReactDOM.render` or `ReactDOM.createPortal` to render each cell individually with a significant performance penalty and possibly loss of React Context such as your theme settings.

 ## Browser/device compatibility